-3.3 Error recovery interrupt
+3.4 Error recovery interrupt

-I {JXHYH} If an error recovery interrupt is implemented by a node, then the set of controls for enabling error recovery interrupts is IMPLEMENTATION DEFINED.
-Software uses ERR <n>FR to determine what controls are implemented.</n> R {VYFND} For a node <n>, if an error recovery interrupt is implemented, then a control for enabling the error recovery interrupt on Deferred errors, ERR<n>CTLR.DUI, might be implemented.</n></n> R {XGBJV} For a node <n>, if the ERR<n>CTLR.DUI control is implemented, then the error recovery interrupt is enabled for Deferred errors when ERR<n>CTLR.DUI is 0b1, and disabled for Deferred errors when ERR<n>CTLR.DUI is 0b0.</n></n></n></n> R {krdfz} For a node <n>, if the ERR<n>CTLR.DUI control is not implemented, then the error recovery interrupt is always disabled for Deferred errors.</n></n> R {QSYLK} For a node <n>, if an error recovery interrupt is implemented, then a control for enabling the error recovery interrupt on Uncorrected errors, ERR<n>CTLR.UI, might be implemented.</n></n> R {CBVJB} For a node <n>, if the ERR<n>CTLR.UI control is implemented, then the error recovery interrupt is enabled for Uncorrected errors when ERR<n>CTLR.UI is 0b1, and. disabled for Uncorrected errors when ERR<n>CTLR.UI is 0b1.</n></n></n></n> R{ZLXWQ} For a node <n>, if the ERR<n>CTLR.UI control is not implemented, then the error recovery interrupt is always enabled for Uncorrected errors.</n></n> R{BLVMZ} For a node <n>, if an error recovery interrupt is not implemented, then the ERR<n>CTLR.{DUI,UI} controls are not implemented.</n></n> $R{\rm XWHZR}$ For each implemented control, it is further IMPLEMENTATION DEFINED whether there is a single control or separate controls for reads and writes. $R{\rm LMFJX}$ The error recovery interrupt is generated when the node records an error, even if the error syndrome is discarded because the error record already records a higher priority error.
+interrupts is IMPLEMENTATION DEFINED.
+Software uses ERR<n>FR to determine what controls are implemented.

+R{VYFND} For a node <n>, if an error recovery interrupt is implemented, then a control for enabling the error recovery interrupt on Deferred errors, ERR<n>CTLR.DUI, might be implemented.

+R{XGBJV} For a node <n>, if the ERR<n>CTLR.DUI control is implemented, then the error recovery interrupt is enabled for Deferred errors when ERR<n>CTLR.DUI is 0b1, and disabled for Deferred errors when ERR<n>CTLR.DUI

+If an error recovery interrupt is implemented by a node, then the set of controls for enabling error recovery

+- R{KRDFZ} For a node <n>, if the ERR<n>CTLR.DUI control is not implemented, then the error recovery interrupt is always disabled for Deferred errors. - For a node <n>, if an error recovery interrupt is implemented, then a control for enabling the error recovery interrupt on Uncorrected errors, ERR<n>CTLR.UI, might be implemented. - For a node <n>, if the ERR<n>CTLR.UI control is implemented, then the error recovery interrupt is enabled for Uncorrected errors when ERR<n>CTLR.UI is 0b1, and. disabled for Uncorrected errors when ERR<n>CTLR.UI is 0b0. - For a node <n>, if the ERR<n>CTLR.UI control is not implemented, then the error recovery interrupt is always enabled for Uncorrected errors. - R{BLVMZ} For a node <n>, if an error recovery interrupt is not implemented, then the ERR<n>CTLR.{DUI,UI} controls are not implemented. - U{HYYWP} For a node <n>, if an error can both signal an in-band error response and be recorded as a Deferred error, and the ERR<n>CTLR.UI control is implemented, then it is recommended that the ERR<n>CTLR.DUI control is also implemented. - R{XWHZR} For each implemented control, it is further IMPLEMENTATION DEFINED whether there is a single control or separate controls for reads and writes. - R{LMFJX} The error recovery interrupt is generated when the node records an error, even if the error syndrome is discarded because the error record already records a higher priority error.

-3.4 Fault handling interrupt
+3.5 Fault handling interrupt